hardeybisey/retail-analytics-with-dbt/README.md

 # 5. Open a shell session into the dbt container
 docker exec -it dbt bash

+# 6. Unzip the `data.zip` file in the root of the repo and copy it's content into the dbt project seeds `retail-analytics-with-dbt/retail_analytics/seeds` folder
 ```

 ### Running the dbt model